SunShinewyf/egg-rest/README.md

 };
 ```

+Custom Config: Developers can custom some options to satisfy their own situations

+- `urlperfix` :  Prefix of rest api url.
+Defaluts to /api/
+- `authRequest`:  a function for getting some value of authentication
+- ` authIgnores`:  allow some request to ignore authentication
+- `errorResponse`:  Error handling function

-Configure the rest plugin in `config/config.default.js`:
+Example: Configure the rest plugin in `config/config.default.js`:

 ```js
 exports.rest = {